cppikigai/blog/notes/daily_notes_001.md

 - I want to continue refreshing my memory on bitwise manipulation tricks within LeetCode problems.
 - I'll try to refactor the rendering to the texture on the screen.
 - Additionally, I plan to write my own loader for object meshes, which I didn't have time to do today.
 I could use [Assimp](https://github.com/assimp/assimp), but I want to write my own implementation to remember how vertices and triangles are stored in the obj format.

+### March 13, 2024.
+Day 3.
+Today, by chance, I spent almost all my free time on one simple problem on LeetCode.
+I spent a long time thinking about how to find the optimal solution.
+As a result, all my plans got disrupted.
+Tomorrow, I'll be doing what I had planned to do today.